ki4jgt/Book-of-the-Damned/README.md

 Truth has no need, for it is all.
 Gentle enough to allow space for every outcome, yet firm enough to avoid being corrupted by them.
 Mercifully giving, while relentlessly upholding.
 A gracious host who is master of his domain.
 Not forceful.
 Not foreboding.
 Fully realized.

+# Reality

+The nature of reality is transactional.
+For something to exist, there must be space to receive it.

+Water cannot occupy a full cup.

+The teeth of a gear latch into the empty space of another.

+Even with infinite resources, this remains true.
+Taking an item from point A to point B means it's no longer at point A, lowering point A's resources.

+This is why numbers work.
+Numbers describe transactions like words describe flowers.

+Neither the numbers, nor the words are real.
+Like words, numbers are imperfect.
+Their fatal flaw is the assumption that every transaction is the same as every other.
+Words' is that no two transactions are the same.

+Words describe the individual; numbers describe the transaction.

+Every transaction affects the entirety.
+A stack of pallets only gains its height from a collection of single pallets.
+Remove a pallet from the bottom, and the entire stack falls.

+Remove item from point A and there isn't only a cost to point A, but to point B as well.
+There is an equal benefit to point A. There is an equal benefit to point B.

+Neglect point A, and point B suffers.
+Neglect point B, and point A suffers.
+Take food from your neighbor's villiage, and their strength depletes.
+This allows for a quick capture, but at the end of the game, you still have a group of people doing the same things they've always done.
+Only now, they're less useful to your own villiage, and more of a threat.
+What you take from them, you essentially take from yourself.
+All transactions being equal, and Truth never forgetting.

+As the conceptual pushes through the physicality, it leaves a print of itself.
+The body is but the soul, reaching out to a physical world.
+The soul imprints upon the body.
+The body imprints upon the world.

+As the body exerts force upon its surroundings, Those surroundings exert force upon the body.
+Everything your push out, you take the mirror image of into yourself.
+And, like two mirrored oscillating waves, that force reinforces other potential outcomes at their point of intersection.
+This is where all things are connected.

+As consciousness arose from evolution, the concept of consciousness was reflected into us through necessity.
+Meaning, we reached out for consciousness, and conceptually consciousness, pre-existent before it's corporeal form, reached out to us.
+And this consciousness is making its way into pets and computers by way of us.

 # On Evolution

 The animal kingdom doesn't kill the weak; it kills the different.